-Indicator Name On/Blinking Explanation Parking Brake and Brake System Indicator (Red) • Comes on when the parking brake is applied, and goes off when it is released. • The beeper sounds and the indicator comes on if you drive with the parking brake not fully released.
-(Red) • Comes on when the brake fluid level is low.
+Indicator Name On/Blinking Explanation (Red) Parking Brake and Brake System Indicator (Red) • Comes on when the parking brake is applied, and goes off when it is released. • The beeper sounds and the indicator comes on if you drive with the parking brake not fully released.
+(Q) (Red) Comes on when the brake fluid level is low.
 Comes on while driving - Make sure the parking brake is released.
 Stop in a safe place and check the brake fluid level.
-What to do when the indicator comes on while driving P. 369 • Comes on if there is a problem with the brake system.
+What to do when the indicator comes on while driving P. 357 • Comes on if there is a problem with the brake system.
 Comes on along with the ABS indicator - Have your vehicle checked by a dealer.
-If the Brake System Indicator (Red) Comes On P. 369 (Amber) Brake System Indicator (Amber) • Comes on if there is a problem with a system related to braking other than the conventional brake system.
+If the Brake System Indicator (Red) Comes On P. 357 (Amber) Brake System Indicator (Amber) • Comes on if there is a problem with a system related to braking other than the conventional brake system.
 Comes on while driving - Have your vehicle checked by a dealer.
 With this indicator on, your vehicle still has normal braking ability.

-Indicator Name On/Blinking Explanation ۹ ۲ ۰ Low Oil Pressure Indicator • Comes on when the engine oil pressure is low.
+Indicator Name On/Blinking Explanation ۲ ۲ Low Oil Pressure Indicator • Comes on when the engine oil pressure is low.
 Comes on while driving - Immediately stop in a safe place.
-If the Low Oil Pressure Indicator Comes On P. 366 ۲Ţ Malfunction Indicator Lamp Comes on if there is a problem with the emissions control systems.Blinks when a misfire in the engine's cylinders is detected.
-If the Malfunction Indicator Lamp Comes On or Blinks P. 368 - + Charging System Indicator Comes on when there is a problem with the charging system.
-Stop in a safe place and contact a dealer immediately.
-Checking the Battery P. 331 If the Charging System Indicator Comes On P. 368
+If the Low Oil Pressure Indicator Comes On P. 354 Diesel models Starting the Engine P. 216 ۲Ţ Malfunction Indicator Lamp Comes on if there is a problem with the emissions control systems.
+Petrol models Blinks when a misfire in the engine's cylinders is detected.
+If the Malfunction Indicator Lamp Comes On or Blinks P. 357 - + Charging System Indicator • Comes on when the battery is not charging.
+Stop in a safe place and have your vehicle checked by a dealer immediately.
+If the Charging System Indicator Comes On P. 356

-Indicator Name On/Blinking Explanation 1 2 Transmission System Indicator • Blinks if the transmission system has a problem.
+Indicator Name On/Blinking Explanation 1 Transmission • Blinks if the transmission system has a problem. • Blinks while driving - Avoid sudden starts and acceleration and have your vehicle checked by a dealer immediately.
+2 System Indicator Models with paddle shiftersBlinks if the transmission system has a problem and the paddle shifters cannot be used.
 Have your vehicle checked by a dealer immediately.
-M M 2 M (7-speed manual shift mode) Indicator/Shift Indicator Comes on when the 7-speed manual shift mode is applied.
-7-Speed Manual Shift Mode P. 215 D 1 D 2 Shift Position Indicator Indicates the current shift position.
-Shifting P. 213
+M ^{} 1 M2 ^{2} M (7-speed manual shift mode) Indicator/Shift Indicator Comes on when the 7-speed manual shift mode is applied.
+7-Speed Manual Shift Mode P. 227 D ^{1} Shift Position Indicator • Indicates the current shift position.
+Shifting P. 225

-\1:Models with information display \2:Models with driver information interface
+1:Models with information display 2:Models with driver information interface

-\ Not available on all models 86
+Not available on all models 94